 Students are currently placed in schools from Portland to Richmond and as far west as Lewiston, and encompass rural, suburban and urban settings and grades Kindergarten through high school.
 Placements are made under the guidance of school administrators, department heads, the Education Department faculty and the Program Placement and Outreach Coordinator.

 Currently, field placements take place as part of the following courses:

 Education 101: Contemporary American Education (4 hours)

-Education 203: Educating All Students (24 hours in an elementary school)
+Education 203: Educating All Students (24 hours in a middle school)

-Education 301/303: Teaching and Curriculum (36 hours in a secondary school subject related to their major)
+Education 301/303: Teaching and Curriculum (36 hours in a secondary school subject related to their teaching content area)

 Education 302 (PDF): Student Teaching (14 week practicum)

 Additionally, a few students each semester conduct independent studies with a heavy field placement component.

 Questions regarding any aspect of the field placement or outreach programs may be directed to Sarah Chingos (email@example.com) at 207-725-3733.